drewnoakes/xmp-core-dotnet/README.md

 ## Installation

-The easiest way to reference this project is to install [its NuGet package](https://www.nuget.org/packages/XmpCore/):
+The easiest way to reference this project is to install the [`XmpCore` package](https://www.nuget.org/packages/XmpCore/):

     PM> Install-Package XmpCore

 The NuGet package has no other dependencies.

+If you require strongly named assemblies, use the [`XmpCore.StrongName` package](https://www.nuget.org/packages/XmpCore.StrongName/) instead.

 ## Framework support